betacrashapp/rivierabuild-api-doc/source/index.md

 # Introduction

 Welcome to the Riviera Build API!
-You can use our API to access Riviera Build API endpoints, which can get information on the application you have access to, builds uploaded, even upload builds!
+You can use our API to access Riviera Build API endpoints, which can get information on the applications you have access to, builds uploaded, even upload new builds!

 # Authentication